 Living at Dunn Prepares You for College.

 When you get to college, other freshmen will be new to living in a dorm.
 But you'll already be a pro.
-You'll know how to manage your time, money and the balance work and play.
+You'll know how to manage your time and money and how to find the the balance between work and play.
 This advantage gives you a big head start toward making the most of your college years.

 Is Living at Dunn Right For You?

 Only you and your family know for sure.
 For many Dunn students, living on campus is a favorite part of their education.
 By living in the dorms with Dunn's resident faculty and other like-minded students in a tight community, you can find your own identity, develop your own passions, enjoy a 'home-away-from-home', and make friends for life.
 If you are adventurous, want a new experience, and see yourself participating in daily and weekend events, then living at Dunn could be perfect for you.